 You can also find, towards the bottom of the page, information about gathering evidence to support an application for the right to remain in the UK based on the rights of a child.

-If you are in a relationship with the child’s other parent/carer and they have British citizenship or Indefinite Leave to Remain the applications in this section do not apply to you: you need to look at the information on applying to stay as a spouse/partner.
-See the Toolkit section on Family Members here.
+If you are in a relationship with the child’s other parent/carer and they have British citizenship or Indefinite Leave to Remain the applications explained on this page do not apply to you: you need to look at the information on applying to stay as a spouse/partner.
+See our page on Family Members here.

 This page is not about unaccompanied children (children in the UK without their parent or guardian).
-For more information on unaccompanied children, see the Children’s Legal Centre website.
+For more information on unaccompanied children, see our Young Asylum Guide website.

 A child with British citizenship